 Help Topics Anytime you don't know how to proceed or want more information on a topic, use this menu item or press F1 to access the help system.
+Authorization Everything about the software authorization.
+See more details in the file DSPNewton_en.chm.
+Send us feedback If you have some suggestion, feedback or wishlist for Newton software please use this form to send us.
+DesignSoft Discussion forum Link to our Company's forum.
+Contact technical support Link to the technical support page.
 DesignSoft on the Web Offers a link to browse DesignSoft's web pages.
+Check for Update Check for available update through the internet.
 About gives you information about DesignSoft, the program version number, and certain other details.